rwshen/ButtSnfr/README.md

 - location services: dog parks

 ### To do
-- so much! (lel)
+- so much! (lel) Where to start???
-- [] Set up the frontend with the backend
+- [ ] Set up the frontend with the backend
-- [] Refactor to Gin vs Fiber for http2 support
+- [ ] Refactor to Gin vs Fiber for http2 support